 In fact, by aiming for reliable content that ranks for your target keywords, your traffic may eventually skyrocket — unlike paid advertising that requires consistent funding to send traffic to your site.

-That said, delivering relevant information by optimising your content will help search engines to properly index and display your page within the search results.
+That said, delivering relevant information by optimising your content will help search engines properly index and display your page within the search results.

 There is no one-size-fits-all strategy when it comes to SEO since it will significantly depend on your website type, content, audience, and most importantly – your industry.
 However, all niches that thrive in cyberspace share an equal desire for discovery.